-During 2021/22 Governors received a range of training sessions, briefings and Q&A sessions with external and internal speakers within and outside of Corporation meetings and Governor Conferences, covering a wide range of topics.
+During 2022/23 Governors and the Clerk received a range of training sessions, briefings and Q&A sessions with external and internal speakers within and outside of Corporation meetings and Governor Conferences, covering a wide range of topics.
+Governor role profiles clearly reference a Governor's commitment to playing a full part in College life, including ongoing professional development, participation in a review of individual Governors' performance, as well as a cyclical external review of governance.